au-ts/libvmm/examples/simple/README.md

 ## x86_64 Hardware Requirements

-You will need an x86_64 Intel CPU with virtualisation (VT-x) turned on in your BIOS.
+### QEMU

-The same applies for QEMU virtualisation, since QEMU's Tiny Code Generator (TCG) does not emulate Intel's virtualisation extension on x86_64.
-Whereas for ARM it does.
-Hence to run this example on QEMU, you will need a Linux install and KVM enabled.
+QEMU's Tiny Code Generator (TCG) emulates ARM's virtualisation extensions, but not x86's.
+To run this example you therefore need:

+- an x86_64 Intel CPU with virtualisation (VT-x) enabled in your BIOS,
+- a Linux host, and
+- KVM enabled.

+### Hardware

+To run this example on hardware, you need:
+- an x86_64 Intel CPU with virtualisation (VT-x) enabled in your BIOS,